 Restrict public IP access on Cloud SQL instances | This boolean constraint restricts configuring public IP

-on Cloud SQL instances where this constraint is set to True .
+on Cloud SQL instances where this constraint is set to

 ALLOW |

-Restrict Authorized Networks on Cloud SQL instances | This boolean constraint restricts adding Authorized Networks
+Restrict Authorized Networks on Cloud SQL instances | When set to True , this boolean constraint restricts

-will still work even after this constraint is enforced.
-By default, Authorized Networks can be added to Cloud SQL instances. constraints/sql.restrictAuthorizedNetworks |
+even after this constraint is enforced.
+By default, you can add Authorized Networks to Cloud SQL instances. constraints/sql.restrictAuthorizedNetworks |

 ALLOW |

-When you set the connection organization policy for each project, you need to determine if any one of the following apply to your project:
+When you set the organization policy for each project, you need to determine if any one of the following apply to your project:

 - Read replicas public IP conflicts

-- Incompatibility using gcloud sql connect
+- Incompatibility using gcloud CLI sql connect

-- GCP hosted services access
+- Google Cloud hosted services access

 - MySQL failover replica public IP conflicts